-Budget line - Office and administration

-lf no If no costs under this budget line are included in the report please tick here \Box Control question Yes No N/A Comments/Follow- up Are office and administration costs calculated as a flat rate of 15% of the certified eligible direct staff costs?
-Is it ensured that no office and administration costs (such as stationery, photocopying, mailing, telephone, fax and internet, heating, electricity, office furniture, maintenance, office rent) are declared under any other budget line?
-General comments, recommendations, points to follow-up:
+Budg et line - Office and administration Control question Yes No N/A Comments/Follow-up 4.11 Are office and administration costs calculated as a flat rate of 15% of the certified eligible direct staff costs?
+4.12 Is it ensured that no office and administration costs (such as stationery, photocopying, mailing, telephone, fax and internet, heating, electricity, office furniture, maintenance, office rent) are declared under any other budget line?
+4.13 General comments, recommendations, points to follow-up:

-get line - Travel and accommodation costs under this budget line are included in the report pl ease ticl k here 🗌] Control question Yes No N/A Comments/Follow- ир Are the trips that these costs refer to justified by the project's activities?
-Do the travel and accommodation costs exclusively Control question Are the trips that these costs refer to justified by the project's activities? costs under this budget line are included in the report please tick Control question Yes Are the trips that these costs refer to justified by the project's activities? costs under this budget line are included in the report please tick here Control question Yes No Are the trips that these costs refer to justified by the project's activities?
-Image: Control question Image: Control question Costs under this budget line are included in the report please tick here Control question Yes No N/A Are the trips that these costs refer to justified by the project's activities?
-Image: Control question Image: Control que result from trips undertaken by staff employed by the partner organisations?
-Are the reported travel and accommodation costs in line with the programme, national and internal rules of the respective partner organisation?
-Are the trips limited to the territory of the EU or Programme area?
-In case of trips outside the territory of the EU and Programme area, were they explicitly mentioned and justified in the approved application or by the joint secretariat?
-General comments, recommendations, points to follow-up:
+Budget line - Travel and accommodation If no costs under this budget line are included in the report p Control question Yes No N/A Comments/Follow-up 4.14 Are the trips that these costs refer to justified by the project's activities? \times 4.15 Do the travel and accommodation costs exclusively result from trips undertaken by staff employed by the partner organisations?
+4.16 Are the reported travel and accommodation costs in line with the programme, national and internal rules of the respective partner organisation?
+4.17 Are the trips limited to the territory of the EU or programme area?
+In case of trips outside the territory of the EU and programme area, were they explicitly mentioned and justified in the approved application or by the joint secretariat?
+4.18 General comments, recommendations, points to follow-up:

-Budg et line - External services and experts If no If no costs under this budget line are included in the report please tick here \Box Control question Yes No N/A Comments/Follow- up Are the deliverables available, identifiable and in compliance with the contract/agreement and invoices/requests for reimbursement?
-As for all other expenditure items, check that the external expertise and services were contracted in compliance with public procurement rules.
-Is the expenditure related to items foreseen under this budget line in the specifications provided in the application form?
+Duda est line.
+External corvices and experts Budg et line - External services and experts If no If no costs under this budget line are included in the report please tick here 11 110 Control question Yes N/A Comments/Follow-up 4.19 163 140 14/ Comments/Follow-up 4.19 compliance with the contract/agreement and \ / invoices/requests for reimbursement? \ / invoices/requests for reimbursement?
+As for all other expenditure items, check that the $ \wedge $ external expertise and services were contracted in / \ compliance with public procurement rules. / \ 4.20 · 0 this budget line in the specifications provided in the application form?
 If not, can the expenditure be justified?
-Is it ensured that providers of service or expertise are external to the project partnership (i.e. different from the project partner organisations and their employees)?
-Have the travel and accommodation expenses of external service providers or guests invited by the project partners also been recorded under the external services and experts budget line (i.e. not under the travel and accommodation budget line)?
-General comments, recommendations, points to follow-up:
+4.21 \ / are external to the project partnership (i.e. different from the project partner organisations and their employees)?
+4.22 • external service providers or guests invited by the project partners also been recorded under the external services and experts budget line (i.e. not 4.00 under the travel and accommodation budget line)?
+4.23 General comments , recommendations, points to follow-up:

-Bud get line - Equipment and investment If no costs under this budget line are included in the report ple ease tick here 🗌] Control question Yes No N/A Comments/Follow- up Have the purchased equipment items been initially planned in the application form?
+Budget line - Equipment and investment If no costs under this budget line are included in the report p olease tick h ere 🔛 Control question Yes No N/A Comments/Follow-up 4.24 Have the purchased equipment items been initially planned in the application form?
 If not, has prior approval from the lead partner and the joint secretariat been obtained?
-As for all other expenditure items, check that the equipment was purchased in compliance with public procurement rules and that they have not already been financed from other EU funds.
-Are the equipment items physically available and

-used for the intended project purpose?

-Is the method to calculate equipment expenditure (full

-costs, pro-rata) correctly applied?

-Are depreciations in line with Article 69 (2) of

-Regulation (EU) No 1303/2013?

-If the equipment item is only partially used for the

-project, is the share allocated to the project based on

-a fair, equitable and verifiable calculation method
+As for all other expenditure items, check that the equipment was purchased in compliance with $/ \setminus$ public procurement rules and that they have not already been financed from other EU funds.
+Are the equipment items physically available and used for the intended project purpose?
+4.26 Is the method to calculate equipment expenditure (full costs, pro-rata) correctly applied?
+4.27 Are depreciations in line with Article 69 (2) of Regulation (EU) No 1303/2013?
+4.28 If the equipment item is only partially used for the project, is the share allocated to the project based on a fair, equitable and verifiable calculation method (pro-rata)?
+4.29 General comments , recommendations, points to follow-up: •

-(pro-rata)?

-General comments, recommendations, points to

-follow-up: